 3. In partnership with other campus offices, offer supportive measures to individuals impacted by a reported bias incident or incident of discrimination, harassment, or sexual misconduct.

-Recent and Upcoming Actions in Support of UVM’s Jewish Community
+Recent and Continuing Actions in Support of UVM’s Jewish Community

 • UVM leaders have met with Jewish students to better understand their experiences on campus related to their Jewish identity.
 Meetings generated numerous ideas for improving prevention, education, and training focused on ending antisemitism.
 These ideas are currently being turned into new programs and offerings.